 It can be difficult to get inspired to partake in activities in the dead of winter.
 It's easy to veg out on the couch, scroll through your phone, and daydream about warmer days ahead.
 But even when cold weather and snow seem to have lost their appeal, it's possible to restore your love for the season.
 Whether you prefer to stay cozy indoors or venture out into a winter wonderland, there are plenty of pastimes to check off your list before spring.
+And for those who'd rather take advantage of potential downtime, there are ideas to do just that too.

 If You're Looking to Stay Cozy